Skew-orthogonal polynomials in the complex plane and their Bergman-like kernels: Bergman-like kernel of skew-orthogonal polynomials

-As a corollary from \autoref{thm:PKsopH}, we can now prove the following universality statement. \begin{corollary} The large-$N$ limit of the matrix elements of the kernel with respect to the weight function $w_\tau$ in \eqref{eq:ell_weight} with pre-kernel \eqref{eq:preKHermite} are equivalent to \eqref{eq:Gin-prekernel} for general values of $0<\tau<1$ and thus universal. \end{corollary} \begin{proof} In order to compare the limit of the pre-kernel \eqref{eq:preKHermite} and its pre-factors we have to unfold.
-Because the symplectic Ginibre kernel in \eqref{eq:Gin-prekernel} is given with respect to the limiting density $\frac{1}{2\pi}$, we have to rescale all arguments $z\to\sqrt{1-\tau^2} \, z$, in view of \eqref{eq:ell-law}.
+As a corollary from \autoref{thm:PKsopH}, we can now prove the following universality statement. \begin{corollary} The large-$N$ limit of the matrix elements $\sigma_N$ given in \eqref{eq:preKHermite} of the kernel $K_N$ \eqref{eq:Kerneldef} with respect to the weight function $w_\tau$ in \eqref{eq:ell_weight} are equivalent in the sense of Remark \ref{pfaffcocycle} to \eqref{eq:Gin-prekernel} for general values of $0<\tau<1$ and thus universal. \end{corollary} \begin{proof} In order to compare the limits of the pre-kernels \eqref{eq:preKHermite} and \eqref{eq:Gin-prekernel} and their pre-factors, we have to map to the same equilibrium measure (also called macroscopic density) first, implying the same mean level spacing.
+This is called unfolding and we refer to \cite{Haake} for a standard reference that includes complex spectra, see also \cite{Ameur} for details about recentering and rescaling.
+Because the symplectic Ginibre kernel in \eqref{eq:Gin-prekernel} is given with respect to the limiting density $\frac{1}{2\pi}$, in this case to unfold we simply have to rescale all arguments $z\to\sqrt{1-\tau^2} \, z$, in view of \eqref{eq:ell-law}.
 Therefore we consider the limit

 The additional factor $(1 - \tau^2)^{\frac32}$ in the first line originates from the rescaling of the measure $\dif A(z)$ and the factors $(\cconj{z} - z)$ in the Pfaffian representation of the correlation functions, eq.~\eqref{eq:RkPf}.
 In the first line we also multiply with the $\tau$-dependent normalisation of the area measure.
-After inserting \eqref{eq:PKsopH} in the second line we arrive at \eqref{eq:Gin-prekernel}, apart from two pre-factors.
+After inserting \eqref{eq:PKsopH} in the second line, we arrive at \eqref{eq:Gin-prekernel}, apart from two pre-factors.
 These can be disregarded as they satisfy the condition under complex conjugation explained in \autoref{pfaffcocycle} to establish an equivalent kernel.
-Thus the universality of the kernel \eqref{eq:Gin-prekernel} holds for arbitrary fixed $\tau$ with $0\leq\tau<1$. \end{proof}
+Thus the universality of the kernel \eqref{eq:Gin-prekernel} holds for arbitrary fixed $\tau$, with $0\leq\tau<1$. \end{proof} After completing this work, the universality we have found at the origin at strong non-Hermiticity has been extended to the entire bulk (and edge) along the real line \cite{BE}.
+The universality of the elliptic Ginibre ensemble, a one-parameter family of Gaussian random matrices, strongly suggests a more general universality to hold, when allowing for a larger class of potentials $Q$ in the weight function \eqref{eq:ell_weight}.
+Despite our progress in Section \ref{sec:construct} in the construction of SOP for more general weight functions based on OP, this is beyond the scope of the current article.